 Information is a dangerous thing in the wrong hands.

-Our libraries benefit from a filtering system for information that’s reliable, valid and suitable for our consumption.
+Traditionally our libraries have always benefitted from a filtering system for information.
+If I want to learn more on a subject, I can search for information that’s reliable, valid and suitable for purpose.

 Unfortunately, the internet has no such tool.

-We’re at the mercy of those willing, or often not willing, to put in the time and research to provide this much needed filter for us.
-Yet regardless of the method of delivery, our goal in health and fitness should remain to dispense with the best possible guidance and information relevant to our needs as consumers.
+Online, we’re at the mercy of those willing, or often not so, to put in the time and research to provide this much needed filter for us as consumers.